 Dunwoody 4th of July Parade

 Love a parade?
 Who doesn't?!
 Come out to Dunwoody for the largest 4th of July parade in Georgia to see marching bands, floats, clowns, local celebrities, and more!
 The parade starts at 9 a.m. and is a two-mile route that starts at the intersection of Mount Vernon and Jett Ferry Road and proceeds west to Dunwoody Village near Village Burger.
 The procession typically takes about an hour and is followed by post-parade activities including food and entertainment, awards for best floats, antique cars, military vehicles, animal units, musical groups, themed characters and cheerleading teams.
 Last year the parade attracted over 2,500 participants and 32,000 spectators.
-Watch the video below to see more about what makes this parade so special:

 Peachtree Road Race

 Held annually on the 4th of July, the Peachtree Road Race is the largest running event in the U.S. and the world's largest 10K.
-Celebrating its 50th year, the Peachtree Road Race is projected to have 60,000 participants with runners and walkers as young as 10 years old.
+Celebrating its 54th year, the Peachtree Road Race is projected to have 60,000 participants with runners and walkers as young as 10 years old.
 This Atlanta tradition starts in Buckhead near Lenox Square Mall and ends in Piedmont Park.
 The race will begin in waves starting at 6:45 a.m. and will be televised on the NBC Sports Network, with live coverage from local news and radio stations as well.
 Spectators can also watch from the sidelines at various mile markers to cheer on runners and walkers.

-Stars and Stripes Celebration in Sandy Springs
+Stars and Stripes Celebration

-Have an intimate evening under the stars as the skies above the King and Queen buildings in Sandy Springs light up with fireworks!
+Have an intimate evening under the stars as the skies above the King and Queen buildings in Sandy Springs Light Up with fireworks!
 Pack a picnic and blanket and plan to sway along to live music while enjoying the light show.
 This event takes place on the Concourse Corporate Center lawn.
 Live music will start at 7:30 p.m., followed by fireworks at 9:45 p.m.

 Centennial Olympic Park